-When California adopted its higher education Master Plan in 1960, the state addressed the need to provide broad access to an exceptional educational experience for all students.
-The system comprised of the University of California, California State University and California Community College systems, organized access to higher education to meet the increasing demand for college education.
-Bakersfield College continues the community college tradition of offering an education to any high school graduate or adult student who wishes to attend.
-An emerging trend is developing avenues for high school students to attend Bakersfield College through concurrent or dual enrollment options (see page XX).
-A shortage of college graduates to meet employer demand and budget cuts have presented challenges for higher education in the past decade.
+When California adopted its California Master Plan for Higher Education in 1960, the state addressed the need to provide broad access to an exceptional educational experience for all students.
+The system, comprised of the University of California, California State University, and California Community College systems, organized access to higher education to meet the increasing demand for college education.
+Bakersfield College continues the community college tradition of offering education to any high school graduate or adult student who wishes to attend.
+An emerging trend is developing avenues for high school students to attend Bakersfield College through concurrent or dual enrollment options (see page 13).
+A shortage of college graduates to meet employer demand and ongoing statewide budget cuts have presented challenges for higher education in the past decade.
 A 2010 report from the Public Policy Institute of California projects a deficit of "1,000,000 college-educated workers" in the state by 2025 unless California produces more graduates.
-Bakersfield College and its higher education partners must work to ensure that California educates 21st Century thinkers and workers to close this gap.
+Bakersfield College and its higher education partners must work to ensure that California educates 21st century thinkers and workers to close this gap.9